Dorset is one of the UK’s most visually appealing counties! It’s a popular holiday destination for walkers and seaside enthusiasts alike.

 Dorset is one of very few counties in the UK which don’t have a motorway running through them.
 Therefore, it’s A-roads and local strips all the way!

-Brownsea Island, near the town of Poole and its harbour, is the birthplace of Robert Baden-Powell’s scouting movement.
+Brownsea Island, near the town of Poole and its harbor, is the birthplace of Robert Baden-Powell’s scouting movement.

 Dorset has also provided plenty of inspiration for famous works of fiction.
-In particular, children’s author Enid Blyton was enamoured with the area, inserting it into many of her legendary works.
+In particular, children’s author Enid Blyton was enamored with the area, inserting it into many of her legendary works.